You want to be an artist?

 Who says you’re not?
 You?
 Well, so you have to convince your self that you are an artist.
 Eventually, hopefully, one day.
 When you try hard.
 When you prove it.

 First, you have to define ‘artist’.
 At least you should understand what artistry is when you claim or deny you are an artist.
-And that could mean you should stop thinking about it in the sense of a social standard, a description of a type of person, living a type of life (mostly struggling financial and using pain to express themselves).
+And that could mean you should stop thinking about it in the sense of a social standard, a description of a type of person, living a type of life (mostly struggling financially and using pain to express themselves).

 So start with the standards you believe in about artists.
 Do you want to be that kind of person?
 Are you looking for a special type of life, an attitude?
 Not working.
 All you will get is the suffering (remember: the pain, the financial situation) and it will be a mask, a role, a way to live a life.
 But a life may be not your life.
-And when your creations are not filled with real life, they are just pictures at the wall. *
+And when your creations are not filled with real life, they are just pictures on the wall. *

 Don’t do that.
 Don’t re-create a lifestyle.
 Re-creation is a pattern about copy and mimicry **.
 That’s quite the opposite of art.
 I’ll share some thoughts on repetition some other time.

-We all are attendees in certain areas.
+We are all attendees in certain areas.
 That’s a beautiful thing to be.
 Especially art likes to be shared with recipients.
 We can be the attendees to each other’s events.

 You may wonder (like I did after revisiting this text): Where is the definition of ‘artist’?
 I had to remind myself by the headline this is about the desire, the longing to become an artist.
 Because right now you think you are not.

 The substance of a real artist is one thing.
 What you personally want, hope, seek, or deny in being an artist is something else.
 Completely different.
 Separate it.
 Be honest.
-Lots of black barrets out there.
+Lots of black berets out there.
 You want to be one of them?
 Why?

 shortlist: art may lead you to a certain lifestyle.
 A certain lifestyle will not lead you to art.